jessepav/lacygoill-wiki-backup/vim/array.md

     echo list
     [1, 2, 102]~

-#### concatenate a string to a string item?
+### How to concatenate a string to a string item?

+Use an assignment.
-Use an assignment: in the lhs, use the index of the item you want to change; and use the `.=` operator.
+In the  lhs, use  the index of  the item you  want to  change; and use  the `.=` operator.

     let list[idx] .= str